tea-ok/car-custom-gym-env/README.md

 ```
 And leave the other two imports commented out.

-**Note: If using the examples, please ensure that you are running them from the `car_custom_gym_environment` folder.
-Do not navigate to the examples folder and `python train.py` from there.
-Run `python ./examples/train.py` from the `car_custom_gym_environment` folder in stead.
+**Note: If using the examples, please ensure that you are running them from the root folder.
+Do not navigate to the examples folder and run `python train.py` from there.
+Run `python ./examples/train.py` from theroot folder in stead.
 If using a code editor such as VS Code, simply check the terminal to see where the Python interpreter is running the code from if you see any `module not found` errors.**